rheslip/Pico-Sequencer/README.md

 No schematics yet but you can pretty much figure it out by looking at the code.
 All connections are directly to the Pico port pins with the exception of the sixteen step encoders which are multiplexed by the 4067's.

+History:

+May 12 2023 - moved all the MIDI processing to core 1.
+USB MIDI was locking up with the handlers running on core 0

+May 14 2023 - added CC modulation sequencers.
+Added a menu item for external/internal clock.
+MIDI clock now clocks sequencers in external clock mode.
+Clock was drifting relative to the host with the original BPM syncing method.

 # Software Dependendencies: